CloudVE/cloudbridge/README.rst

    The cloud infrastructure will very likely support block storage, although this is currently optional.
 It may optionally support object storage.

-4. Make the cloudbridge layer as thin as possible without compromising goal 1.
+4. Make the CloudBridge layer as thin as possible without compromising goal 1.
    By wrapping the cloud provider's native SDK and doing the minimal work necessary to adapt the interface, we can achieve greater development speed and reliability since the native provider SDK is most likely to have both